 Ships passing through the Panama Canal between the Atlantic and Pacific oceans travel approximately 15 miles across Gatun Lake.
 Canal ships must traverse around man-made islands; remnants of the flooded surrounding hilltops.
 One of these islands is home to the Smithsonian Tropical Research, a privately funded institute.

 #2 – 48 mile Panama Canal Connects Atlantic & Pacific Oceans

-Gatun Lake is a man-made lake and part of the Panama Canal, Panama’s largest man-made tourist attraction and an engineering marvel.
+Gatun Lake is a man-made lake and part of the Panama Canal.
+It is one of the largest man made landmarks of Panama and nothing short of an engineering marvel.
 The Panama Canal was completed in 1914.
 Cargo ships and pleasure craft (15,000+ annually) that want to travel between the Pacific Ocean and the Atlantic Ocean no longer have to journey for weeks and over 5,000 miles around the tip of South America.
 Instead, they can traverse approximately 50 miles in a matter of hours across Gatun Lake and through the Panama Canal’s three sets of locks.

 #3 – Gamboa & Pipeline Road Trail Panama